j-jorge/iscool-core/README.md

 The build scripts are written in CMake and are available in the `build-scripts/cmake` directory.
 Shell scripts that launch CMake with the correct arguments for iOS and Android are also available in `build-scripts`.

 The libraries depends upon Boost, JsonCpp, and moFileReader.
-Each of which will be downloaded and compiled during the build unless the variables `Boost_INCLUDE_DIR`, `JSON_CPP_INCLUDE_DIR` or `MO_FILE_READER_INCLUDE DIR` are respectively defined when executing CMake, in which case the library will be searched according to these variables.
+Each of which will be downloaded and compiled during the build unless the variables `USE_DEFAULT_BOOST`, `USE_DEFAULT_JSONCPP` or `USE_DEFAULT_MO_FILE_READER` are respectively defined when executing CMake, in which case the library will be searched using CMake's `find_library()`.

 The unit tests require gettext to be installed (especially `msgfmt`) on the host.
-These tests are written using the Google Test framework which is downloaded and compiled during the build.
+These tests are written using the Google Test framework which is downloaded and compiled during the build unless `USE_DEFAULT_GOOGLE_TEST` is defined when executing CMake.
 The unit tests can be skipped by defining `ISCOOL_TEST_ENABLED=0` when executing CMake.

 ## License